RafaelVias/discharge-stage-data/docs/data_dictionary.md

 - `meas_nu`: Measurement number/identifier
   - Type: Character string
-  - Description: A unique identifier for each measurement
+  - Description: A unique identifier for each measurement.
+  - Note on enumeration:
+    - Iceland and Sweden: Original measurement numbers as provided by the institutions
+    - USA: Measurements enumerated from 1 to n for each station, ordered by stage height (W)

 - `station_number`: Station identifier
   - Type: Character string